Watercress Benefits, Nutrition, How to Use, Recipes, Side Effects

 Watercress - Dr. Axe

-This cousin of kale has a long history as a deliciously nutritious herb and as a natural remedy for many ailments.
+This cousin of kale has a long history as a deliciously nutritious herb and natural remedy for many ailments.
 Plus, it’s also often served in salads, added to sandwiches and enjoyed as a lightly steamed side dish.

 Why exactly does the CDC consider it such a healthy food?
 Not only does research show that this nutritious cruciferous vegetable may be associated with a reduced risk of cancer, but it could also help lower blood pressure, fight inflammation, support bone health and more.